EricFrancey/music-visualizers/README.md

 ### EQ:
 - subtractive EQ on the mixer track for individual instruments
-- effects
+- effects and compression in between
 - additive EQ on instrument or master track
-- no big carves in EQ, for dramatic low/high cutoffs
+- no big carves in EQ, no dramatic low/high cutoffs
 - if you have above, level out the EQ some and adjust the volume slider for that mixer track

 ### Panning: